markdouthwaite/xanthus/README.md

 That's it, you're good to go.
 Well, except for one thing...

-The package makes extensive use of [Tensorflow 2.0]() and the [Keras]() API.
-If you want to make use of the GPU acceleration provided by Tensorflow, you'll need to follow the [Tensorflow team's guide]() for setting that up.
+The package makes extensive use of [Tensorflow 2.0](https://www.tensorflow.org/tutorials/quickstart/beginner) and the [Keras](https://keras.io/) API.
+If you want to make use of the GPU acceleration provided by Tensorflow, you'll need to follow the [Tensorflow team's guide](https://www.tensorflow.org/install/gpu) for setting that up.
 If you don't need GPUs right now, then great, you _really_ are all set.

-## Known performance issues

-This is a pre-release.
-There's likely to be a few performance issues.
-Here's a couple that are being worked on:

-* The negative sampling `xanthus.datasets.utils.negative_sampling` approach is expensive and can therefore be slow for large datasets.
-* The inference method (`NeuralRecommenderModel.predict`) is currently pretty slow.
-An alternative is on its way.
-* The training method (`NeuralRecommenderModel.fit`) is a little crude, again, improvements are inbound.

-You will likely find other performance issues on very large datasets.
-Hold tight for some optimizations, it'll get there.